luigi7up/newrelic-segment-amplitude/README.md

 and then start the server `yarn serve  --open --public mylocalhost.com --port 80` and go to the `mylocalhost.com:PORT`

+Everything pushed to the `MASTER` branch will automatically be deployed to `https://app.netlify.com/teams/luigi7up/overview`

 ### Compiles and minifies for production
 ```
 yarn build